-The encryption key is used by Ocean to decryption private patient health information (PHI) locally within your web browser.
-To prevent third parties (including CognisantMD / Ocean) from having access to your patient health information, it is necessary to store this information privately and locally within your clinical site, on your computer's web browser.
+The shared encryption key is used by Ocean to decrypt private patient health information (PHI) locally, within your web browser.
+This prevents third parties (including CognisantMD) from accessing your clinic's PHI.

-Web browsers are often "locked down" by the IT configuration at sites as a general security measure.
-These restrictions can sometimes prevent Ocean and other web sites from storing information like the encryption key.
-If you are repeatedly prompted for the encryption key despite entering it successfully in the past, please consider the following possible explanations:
+Web browsers are often "locked down" by site IT departments, as a general security measure.
+These restrictions can sometimes prevent Ocean and other web sites from storing information like the shared encryption key.
+If you are repeatedly prompted for the encryption key despite entering it successfully in the past, please consider the following possible explanations.

 A computer is being used for the first time:

 - The encryption key is stored only within a particular browser, on a particular machine.
 It must be entered individually on each browser/computer combination that you use.
 We recommend that you enter it on each onsite computer browser as part of an initial setup.

 A different browser than the usual one is being used on the computer:

 - The encryption key may have been previously stored on one browser, but not on the one currently open.
 For example, it may have been stored within Chrome on the computer, but not within Firefox.

 A new user account is being used on the computer, with its own browsing history and other settings:

 - Some shared computers are configured to store different settings for each user who logs in.
 If a particular user has not yet logged into a particular machine, and the machine stores different settings for this user, he/she will be prompted for the key for the first time.

 The browser is in "Incognito" mode or "Private Browsing" mode: